hnistzdk/domain-switch/README.md

   ├─ Check if new domain is already hosted
   ├─ Create if not hosted (Free plan)
   ├─ Get old domain's SSL configuration
-  └─ Copy SSL configuration to new domain
+  ├─ Copy SSL configuration to new domain
+  └─ Copy DNS records to new domain (A/AAAA/CNAME/MX/TXT)

 Step 2: Scan Affected Applications
   ├─ Scan all Worker routes